ORF regional studios: Tyrol (T)

 The regional office in Tyrol also operates the "Kulturhaus", in which art and cultural exhibitions are shown regularly.
 In this building, famous and un-known artists have a platform to present their work.

-Vorarlberg
+Vorarlberg (V)

 The regional studio for Vorarlberg is located on the Rundfunkplatz 1 in Dornbirn.
 The regional director is Markus Klement.

 Moderators which used to work at ORF Vorarlberg are: Elmar Oberhauser, Roman Rafreider, Hanno Settele, Lisbeth Bischoff and Peter Moosmann.
 These moderators now work in nationwide ORF TV channels or are foreign correspondents.

-Vienna
+Vienna (W)

 The regional studio for Vienna is located on the Argentinierstaße 30a in Vienna.
 The regional director is Edgar Weinzettl.